 The Romans left things more or less as they had been before, with much of Syria under native dynasties, now client kings of the Romans.
 The main threat the Romans faced in Syria was from the east, where a major new empire had emerged, under Parthian rule.
 The Roman army had to deal with Parthian invasions in 51–50 and 40–39 BCE.
 The Roman and Parthian empires divided most of the Middle East between them.

-Syria was one of the most important provinces in the Roman empire.
+Syria was one of the most important provinces in the Roman Empire.
 It was governed by a very senior official, responsible not only for maintaining law and order in the province, and other civil duties, but also for commanding an army of three or four legions.
 Most of the native rulers were gradually “retired” and their territories brought under the direct authority of Rome; to cope with this administratively, Judaea and Arabia became separate Roman provinces, and in 196 the province of Syria itself was divide into two, Syria Coele and Syria Phoenice.

 Under Roman rule, the inhabitants of Syria experienced a long period of peace and prosperity.
-Roman Syria boasted many magnificent cities, major centres of trade and industry.
+Roman Syria boasted many magnificent cities, major centers of trade and industry.
 Above all, Antioch was one of the largest cities in the empire, with a population probably in the region of 200,000, vast at that time.
 The culture of the upper classes in the cities remained Hellenistic, with the Latin culture of the Roman rulers making little headway.
-Syrian cities were also important cultural centres, with schools of rhetoric, law and medicine.
+Syrian cities were also important cultural centers, with schools of rhetoric, law and medicine.

 Despite their Hellenistic culture, Roman citizenship spread widely amongst the upper classes of Syrian cities.
 By the second century, indeed, members of leading Syrian families were entering the Roman senate and becoming integral members of the empire’s ruling elite.